jwd-ali/JDCircularProgress/README.md

 ___

-It is build using CABasicAnimation, CAKeyFrameAnimation and CAShapeLayer through UIBezierpath.
+It is build using CAKeyFrameAnimation and CAShapeLayer through UIBezierpath.
 Its fun to play with CoreGraphics.It starts slow and By the end, you’ll be able to create stunning graphics for your apps.
 <p>

   <a href="https://www.linkedin.com/in/jawad-ali-3804ab24/"><img src="https://i.imgur.com/vGjsQPt.png" width="134" height="34"></a>